Canon 1D vs Panasonic TZ200

 |Canon 1D Mark II N« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 1D Mark II N|

 |Canon 1D Mark II« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 1D Mark II|

 |Canon 1Ds« »||Y||-||-||-||-||-||FW||-||-||-||Canon 1Ds|

 It is notable that the 1D has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1D (unlike the TZ200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.

 Review summary: Canon 1D vs Panasonic TZ200

-So how do things add up?
-Which of the two cameras – the Canon 1D or the Panasonic TZ200 – has the upper hand?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 1D and the Panasonic TZ200?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D: